njkremer/AdditionalMockingTools/README.md

 id mock = [AMTClassMock mock:[SomeClass class]];
 ```

-From here you can call the `when:thenReturn` method off of the mocked representation object:
+From here you can call the `when:thenReturn:` method off of the mocked representation object:

 ```objc
 [mock when:[mock someMethod] thenReturn:@"stubbed value"];